dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 As a developer writing a library, I'm not making that kind of choice when I decide to use, say, `System.Text.RegularExpressions`.
 Or `List<T>`.
 Or, and I think this is probably actually the most relevant comparison for Rx, LINQ to Objects.
 Or any of the other library types which are nearly identical across the .NET FX and modern .NET worlds.

 So the question we need to ask is this: is Rx more like a framework or a common library feature?
 Are we more like ASP.NET Core, or `System.Linq`?
 I'd say the fact that we offer a `netstandard2.0` target points very much towards the latter.
+(Also, the very nature of Rx.NET is that it makes us a lot like `System.Linq`: we are a LINQ provider with aspirations of universal applicability.)

-As already discussed in [the section on the appetite for breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), when you look at breaking changes in .NET itself, although framework changes often are disruptive, changes to general-purpose library features typically try to preserve compatibility as much as is feasible even when the change is officially categorised as a binary breaking change.
+As already discussed in [the section on the appetite for breaking changes](#the-peculiar-faith-in-the-power-of-breaking-changes), when you look at breaking changes in .NET itself, although framework changes often are disruptive, changes to general-purpose library features (like `FileStream`) typically try to preserve compatibility as much as is feasible even when the change is officially categorised as a binary breaking change.
 And it's like this because these kinds of library features are very often used quietly by other libraries as an implementation detail.
 They get imposed on an application from the bottom up, giving application authors much less control over what versions they use.
 So standards of compatibility need to be higher for this kind of library.

 We're not actually holding Rx.NET to as a high a level as the .NET runtime class libraries in this regard.
 But we do need to be careful not to make changes that are absolutely certain to cause problems for large classes of users.